bhacia/cse15l-week2-labreport1/tutorial-week1.md

 ## Moving Files with scp
 In this section, you'll learn how to copy files back and forth between the your comuter (client) and the UCSD computer (server).
-To do this, you'll use the **scp** command.
-Note that you'll always run this command from the *client*, and remember you shouldn't be logged into ieng6, so log out by running **exit** in your terminal.
+To do this, you'll use the `scp` command.
+Note that you'll always run this command from the *client*, and remember you **shouldn't** be logged into `ieng6`, so log out by running `exit` in your terminal.

-1. First make a random file, for instance HelloWorld.java, and run it using **javac** to compile and **java** to run.
+1. First make a random file, for instance `HelloWorld.java`, and run it using `javac` to compile and `java` to run.

 ![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-create-and-run-file.png)